replicatedhq/kURL/README.md

 The `scripts` directory contains the top-level and helper scripts to prepare the host, run kubeadm, and apply the yaml for addons.

-The `web` directory holds a Flask/Nginx app for serving the install scripts.
+The `web` directory holds a Golang app for serving the install scripts.

 ## Contributing